Dougley/MegaBot/.github/CONTRIBUTING.md

 ### Global objects

-Avoid polluting the global namespace unnecessarily, if something is not likely to be frequently used across the project, don't add it.
+Avoid polluting the global namespace unnecessarily; if something is not likely to be frequently used across the project, don't add it.

 ### Reactions
 Reactions should be added by an intermediary method, preferably in `megabot-internals/inquirer.js`

 ### Queuing abstractions
-**Never** write queue methods inside the function you're using, please make abstractions in `megabot-internals/admin-queue.js` or `megabot-internals/inquirer.js`
+**Never** write queue methods inside the function you're using.
+Please make abstractions in `megabot-internals/admin-queue.js` or `megabot-internals/inquirer.js`

 ```js
 // ✗ bad